-A Brief History for the Period Prior to 1979/80
+A Brief History for the Period Prior to our Move to Olds Park in 1979/80

 The St George Little Athletics Centre was formed at a public meeting chaired by the Mayor of Kogarah, Ald Frank Baker, at Kogarah Council Chambers in December 1971.
 A steering committee was formed with the aim of recruiting members and commencing competition as soon as possible.
 Committee members elected on the night included David Dickinson (chairman), Fred Scott (secretary) and Jean Thornthwaite (treasurer).
 Peter Williams was also a committee member.